|Home | About | People | First Year Writing | Courses | Undergraduate | Graduate | News & Events|

 Transfer of CreditTransfer credit towards the Tufts writing requirement may be granted for English 1 or English 2 equivalent courses taken at another institution.
 These must be regular college courses taken by secondary school graduates in college facilities and attended by regularly enrolled college students.

 Transfer credit may be given for a course taken by a high school student if the course was taken at the college with regularly enrolled college students, the student received a C- or better, and the course did not count toward high school graduation.
-Online writing courses cannot be transferred as English 1, 2, 3, or 4 equivalents.
+Online writing courses and summer courses cannot be transferred as English 1, 2, 3, or 4 equivalents.
+In response to the Covid-19 situation, for this summer only (2020), online writing courses may be transferred as English 1, 2, 3, or 4 equivalents provided that the course meets our First-Year Writing course requirements.

 Some universities offer credit to high school students and provide a college transcript for courses that are taken in high schools or in enrichment programs during summer session.
 Tufts does not give credit for such courses.